Better Understanding the Believer’s Future Judgment

 VII.
 SUMMARY

-It follows that there are just degrees of reward: to the saint who serves his Savior more in this earthly life than does another, the former’s reward and reign in the millennial kingdom will be greater than the slothful or naïve believer who diminishes his or her calling in Christ.
-More pointedly, as to those who are so busy with self-centered pursuits; those who are void of any desire to build His kingdom; and those who have no time even for Bible study, fellowship and prayer, theirs is a life of wood, hay, and stubble.6 Their reward and reign will be less than the faithful follower who in spiritual maturity is guided by an informed life of scriptural intake and habitual obedience.
+We find that there are just degrees of reward: to the saint who serves his Savior more in this earthly life than does another; the former’s reward and reign in the millennial kingdom will be greater than the slothful or naïve believer who diminishes his calling in Christ.
+More pointedly, as to those who are so busy with self-centered pursuits, those who are void of any desire to build His kingdom, and those who have no time even for Bible study, fellowship and prayer, life consists of wood, hay, and straw.5 Their reward and reign will be less than that of the faithful follower who in spiritual maturity is guided by an informed life of scriptural intake and habitual obedience.

 May this study on the believer’s rewards inform your conscience with a deep and abiding desire to live faithfully and industriously for God’s purposes and glory!
 Amen.